Building the Frame.

 Prepped and cemented joints:

 Cross-section member added for strength/mounting of lower compartment:

 Two completed half sections of the frame:

 Frame halves joined together:

 6 thrusters and water-tight compartments added:

 Metal conduit brackets from Lowes were used to make some "custom" mounts for the thrusters.
 Additionally, some scrap pieces of aluminum were used to fabricate crude brackets for the upper water-tight compartment.

 Lastly, I attached four electricians conduit boxes (also from Lowes) to the lower four corners of the frame.
 This was done as a way to add ballast/weight to the boxes and achieve neutral buoyancy and balance to the vehicle.
-(Without them, the vehicle was positively buoyant.)
 Holes were dilled in the sides of the boxes and then they were attached to the frame using pipe hangers.
-On a side note, these boxes do not allow for enough weight to achieve neutral buoyancy.
-As a result I am experimenting with other options (drill holes in frame etc..)
-For now additional weight will be attached by other methods and this frame design will undoubtedly undergo future revisions.
+Holes were also drilled throughout the PVC frame to allow water to fill the cavities.
+Prior to doing this, the vehicle was excessively positive buoyant.

 Now that we have a decent overview of the frame design it may be helpful to next look at the basic operation of the thrusters chosen for this project and the basic concept of controlling them.